H0llyW00dzZ/fiber2fa/README.md

 More features and validation capabilities will be added in the future to enhance the middleware's functionality and cater to a wider range of validation scenarios.

+## TODO:
+- [ ] Support Cloud Messaging Gateway (SMS2FA) for local countries (e.g., INDONESIA), which is more capable than 2FA apps

+> [!NOTE]
+> These TODO items will be implemented when the internal components are done, as currently, the project is being rewritten from scratch due to poor ecosystems.

 ## Benchmark

 - #### v0.3.0